 My favorite cafe/food place to visit was the Deus Ex Machina store in Harajuku.
 While not exactly a local Japanese haunt, this place is pretty badass.
 It's definitely a moto vibe with a surf shop design.
 The building is three stories tall featuring a gallery and sitting in the basement, cafe and bar on the first floor, and a clothing store on the second.
-Cool art pieces are hung everywhere and the baristas are just as cool.
+Cool art pieces are hung everywhere, and the baristas are just as cool.
 The coffee tastes just as badass, but it's hard to sit down and enjoy when there's so much to explore inside.

 Ratio & C

 While walking around, I randomly stumbled upon Ratio & C, a bike store that doubles as a coffee shop.
 What essentially drew me at first was the fact the shop was open at 8am.
 Tokyo is a hard place to find anything that opens before 10am, so Ratio & C was a rare blessing.
 I ventured for my first cold brew in Tokyo here and also chatted up a cute guy, who happened to be interning for famous architect Kengo Kuma.
 Kuma is one of my favorite architects (you'll find out why below).
 I like to think fate aligned us crossing paths that day.
 Though I forgot his name immediately, so I guess fate was also like psychhh.
-Hope you're doing wel, cute guy interning for Kengo Kuma.
+Hope you're doing well, cute guy interning for Kengo Kuma.

 My favorite to visit in Shibuya/Harajuku was Streamer Coffee, which I dub as the coffee tower for Rapunzel.
 The inside interior lacks horizontal space, but you can climb the flights of stairs to sit in small rooms with floor to ceiling windows.
-Streamer is known for their award-winning latte art (pictured above), you can effortless precision even in a tiny cup.
+Streamer is known for their award-winning latte art (pictured above), you can effortlessly precision even in a tiny cup.